bebigomez/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 }
 ```

- Note that <i>depends\_on</i> does not guarantee that the service in the depended container is ready for action, it just ensures that the container has been started (and the corresponding entry is added to DNS).
+ Note that <i>depends\_on</i> does not guarantee that the service in the depended container is ready for action, it just ensures that the container has been started (and the corresponding entry is added to the DNS).
 If a service needs to wait another service to become ready before the startup, [other solutions](https://docs.docker.com/compose/startup-order/) should be used.

 </div>